Digitl-Alchemyst/google-shopping/README.md

     vercel
     vercel --prod

+Create an account with Oxylabs [Oxylabs](https://oxylabs.io/) and activate the Google E-Commerce Scraper API trial Add Oxylabs username & password to .env.local file Deploy to Vercel
+Cancel Deploy after it starts
-Add your .env variables to vercel, project is ready to deploy for testing.
+Add your .env variables to Vercel in the project settings > enviroment variables Deploy to Vercel
+App is ready for testing in both local dev and production enviroments **Remember the 10 second time out with Vercel hobby account tier the $20 per month Pro tier will remedy this.

-Special thanks to Sonny Sangha AKA Papa React an amazing tutor & invaluable resource to the dev community
+Special thanks to Sonny Sangha AKA Papa React an amazing tutor & invaluable resource to the developer community

 <h4><ul><b>Build this project yourself</b></ul></h4>